Virtual Photo Tours of London

 One of the Houses of Parliament's most famous features is the clock tower, which holds the famous bell known as Big Ben.

-If you want to see some of Britain's well know politicians visit the Houses of Parliament during Prime Minister's Question Time.
+If you want to see some of Britain's well known politicians visit the Houses of Parliament during Prime Minister's Question Time.
 You must book a ticket through your MP or embassy.
 Prime Minister's Questions take place every Wed. from 12-12.30pm.

 The House of Lords sit on Mon-Wed from 2.30pm.
 On Thurs from 3.00pm.
 If a sitting takes place on Friday it begins at 11.00am.